gilicohen12/24s-project-boilerplate/secrets/README.md

-# Password secrets for MySQL
+# Password secrets for ../MySQL

 You should never store passwords in a file that will be pushed to github or any other cloud-hosted system.
 You'll notice that in the .gitignore, two files from this folder are indeed ignored.